Most Active Stories

 But I do accept Visa, MasterCard and American Express.

-GROSS: And that Stephen Colbert after signing the papers at the Federal Election Committee giving him control of a superPAC.
+GROSS: And that's Stephen Colbert after signing the papers at the Federal Election Committee giving him control of a superPAC.

 How do you prepare for something like that when you're bringing your character in the world after doing something real like getting papers for a superPAC?

-COLBERT: I have a very good advance team and make sure my mic is on.
+COLBERT: I have a very good advance team that make sure my mic is on.
 They have a milk crate for me to stand on.

 GROSS: A bodyguard too?

 COLBERT: Yes.
 I do have very capable bodyguards.
-And we tweet to, you know, we have about four million people on our Twitter feed and we just, we just tweeted and say, hey, I'm going to be outside the FEC tomorrow if anybody wants to stop by and we got a crowd but times that we went.
-And we would write speech on the train ride down and think, well, what would I want to say?
+And we tweet to, you know, we have about four million people on our Twitter feed and we just, we just tweeted and say, hey, I'm going to be outside the FEC tomorrow if anybody wants to stop by, and we got a crowd both times that we went.
+And we write a speech on the train ride down and think, well, what would I want to say?
 And the nice thing about that speech is that I meant every word of it.
-I had no idea what we're going to do...
+I had no idea what we were going to do...